-Have you tried growing cannabis yourself and haven’t had that top-shelf quality bud development you were hoping for?
-When you get these types of buds, they are the ones that you like to brag about because the weed is really great.
+Have you tried growing Herbs yourself and haven’t had that top-shelf quality bud development you were hoping for?
+When you get these types of buds, they are the ones that you like to brag about because the Herbs is really great.

 Step 1: Start with the best plants or seeds.